interledger/open-payments/packages/open-payments/README.md

 > **Note**
 >
-> To simplify EdDSA-Ed25519 key provisioning and JWK generation, you can use the `parseOrProvisionKey` and `generateJwk` methods from the [`http-signature-utils`](../http-signature-utils/README.md#usage) package.
+> To simplify EdDSA-Ed25519 key provisioning and JWK generation, you can use methods from the [`@interledger/http-signature-utils`](https://github.com/interledger/open-payments/tree/main/packages/http-signature-utils)) package.

 ## Example